muffintin0/movie_mania/README.md

 Build
 -----
 This app is built with Rails using mongodb database with the mongoid orm.
 The NoSQL solution makes database design quite flexible.
-Images/videos are uploaded onto Amazon S3 through background processing.
-The web interface is designed based on Foundaation CSS framework.
+Images/videos are uploaded onto Amazon S3 through background processing with redis and sidekiq.
+The web interface is designed based on Foundaation
+CSS framework.

 Todo